Oxford Community Schools logoPutting Students at the Center

 Leveraging Technology

 Oxford leverages technology so staff can spend more of their time with students.
-One way in which the district manages all their data is with Level Data.
+One way in which the district manages all its data is with Level Data.
 Level Data is a company that evaluates a district’s technology needs and then creates a customized solution for the district that takes into account state rules and regulations.
 Because every district has multiple data systems, Level Data finds solutions where the systems can talk with one another to create efficiencies for the district.

 Laptop